HotAndCold245/Hidden-Grotto/README.md

 # Changelog
 <details>
-	<summary>v2.0.7</summary>

-- Added the option to blur the screen through Style Settings (Only works on PC for some reason)
-- Visual improvements to toggles and input fields in the settings menu
-- Added the option to adjust UI border width through Style Settings
+	<summary>v2.0.8</summary>

+- Added automatic detection for the Quicksand font so it is no longer necessary to manually set it from appearance.
+Simply enable the font snippet.
+Only works for any font nicknamed 'Quicksand'.
+- Increased the font-size for RTL languages.
+Arabic is now easier to read.
+Only works while in editing mode.

 </details>